TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 All scores are based on the dev sets of the respective tasks, as the test datasets, if available, usually do not provide labels.

 We are able
 to retain 96.7% of the performance of BERT, which is almost the same as the 96.8% of DistilBERT.
-Noteably, we outperform DistilBERT on the RTE @rte task by more than 7 percentage points, and even record the best score of all methods we compare to on WNLI @wnli.
+Notably, we outperform DistilBERT on the RTE @rte task by more than 7 percentage points, and even record the best score of all methods we compare to on WNLI @wnli.
 The latter is most likely due to the fact that WNLI is a very small dataset, with 635 training and